Flanks365/CSAssignment2/ReadMe.txt

 https://github.com/Flanks365/CSAssignment2

 1. To use the application
-you want to cd or navigate into the UploadServer
+you want to cd or navigate into the UploadServer folder

 cd /your/virtualpath/UploadServer